Subramania Bharati: Literary life and independence activism

-Bharathi participated in the Indian National Congress meeting held in Surat in 1907 along with V.O.
+Bharati participated in the Indian National Congress meeting held in Surat in 1907 along with V.O.
 Chidambaram Pillai and Mandayam Srinivachariar.
 The meeting deepened the divisions within the Congress with a section preferring armed resistance.
-This section was primarily led by Bal Gangadhar Tilak, which was supported by Bharathi, Chidambaram Pillai and Varathachariyar.
+This section was primarily led by Bal Gangadhar Tilak, which was supported by Bharati, Chidambaram Pillai and Varathachariyar.
 In 1908, the British instituted a case against Chidambaram Pillai.
-In the same year, the proprietor of the journal India in which Bharathi was writing, was arrested in Madras.
-Faced with the prospect of an imminent arrest, Bharathi escaped to Pondicherry, which was under the French rule.
+In the same year, the proprietor of the journal India in which Bharati was writing, was arrested in Madras.
+Faced with the prospect of an imminent arrest, Bharati escaped to Pondicherry, which was under the French rule.